rdalme/CollaborationProject/README.md

 This project will give you experience with creating and resolving Issues using GitHub.

 Step 1: Fork the forking project already.

-  On Github.com, click the Fork button to add a copy of the repository to your account.
+  On GitHub, click the Fork button to add a copy of the repository to your account.

 Step 2: Clone the Project

-  Clone the project to a local directory using Git Bash.
+  Clone the project to a local repo using GitHub Desktop.

-  git clone <repo url> <project folder>
+  On GitHub, click Code and Open with GitHub Desktop.

+  In the GitHub Desktop Clone a repository window, click Clone.

-Step 3: Add the Upstream Remote
+Step 3: Open the project file and modify the code
-  Move into the project folder and add the upstream.
-Adding the upstream remote helps you keep the local project up-to-date with the original repository.

-  cd <project folder>
-  git remote add upstream <repo url>

-  Update the local files using:

-  git fetch upstream
-  git merge upstream/main

-Step 4: Check out Topic Branch git checkout -b <topic>

-Step 5: Commit
-  Make changes to the project and commit changes.
+  Click the Show in Explorer button to view the local project files.

-  git add <file>   or   git add . (to add all files) git commit -am "Update code; fixes #24"   (automatically closes issue #24)

-Step 6: Push
+  Open the LED_strip_test.ino file in Notepad++ or similar text editor.

+  There are several mistakes in the code.
+For this exercise, make only one change to the code to fix the mistake and save the code.

+Step 4: View the changes in GitHub Desktop.

+  Your modifications to the code are highlighted in the Changes window.

+Step 5: Commit changes to local repo

+  Enter a message to document the code modification.
+A longer description can be include if needed.

+  Click the Commit to main button to make changes to the local repo.

-  Push topic branch to the forked project.
+Step 5: Push the changes to the remote repository

-  git push origin <topic>
+  Click the Push origin button to sync the local commit (change) to the remote repository.

-Step 7: Create Pull Request
+Step 6: Create Pull Request
   Go to your forked repo on Github.
-You should see a button "Compare & Pull Request".
-Click the button to create the pull request.
+You should see the Pull Requests tab.
+Click the New pull request button to create the pull request.

+  Enter a note about the code changes and click Create pull request.